vichruth/pit-window-predictor/README.md

 Results

 The model successfully identifies the "crossover point"—where the time lost due to old tires exceeds the time cost of a pit stop.
-(See the screenshot above: The red line represents the AI's predicted pace strategy vs. the actual race data in grey).The output of how the model looks is stored as image in output folder
+(See the screenshot above: The red line represents the AI's predicted pace strategy vs. the actual race data in grey).The output of how the model looks is stored as image in output folder.